Project Time: 5 weeks 50%

 More units are planned for the future.

 They were first created in Maya, exported as OBJ files, converted into MS3D and finally converted a second time into MDX files compatible with Warcraft 3.
+The textures UV map was taken from Maya and where then drawn using Photoshop.

 - When the map was uploaded on Hiveworkshop.com I got a lot of feedback.“Why not add a marketplace?
 The trade could be an interesting feature.”